Khaltmaagiin Battulga

 Khaltmaagiin Battulga (Халтмаагийн Баттулга /mn/; born 3 March 1963), also referred to as Battulga Khaltmaa (/ˈbætʊlgə kæltˈmaː/), is a Mongolian politician and sambo wrestler who served as the fifth president of Mongolia from 2017 to 2021.
-He served as Member of the State Great Khural from 2004 to 2016 and Minister of Roads, Transportation, Construction and Urban Development from 2008 to 2012.
+A member of the Democratic Party, he served as a member of the State Great Khural (parliament) from 2004 to 2016 and Minister of Roads, Transportation, Construction, and Urban Development from 2008 to 2012.

 Before his career in politics, Battulga was a sambo wrestling champion.
-He was the Democratic Party's candidate in the 2017 presidential election and was elected President with 50.6% in the run-off, the first-ever run-off election in modern Mongolian history.
+He was the Democratic Party's candidate in the 2017 presidential election and was elected president with 50.6% in the run-off, the first-ever run-off election in modern Mongolian history.
 Mongolians are divided about his role in the 2019 Mongolian constitutional crisis.
-He was elected as a Member of the State Great Khural for the fourth time in the 2024 parliamentary election.
+After the constitutional amendments of 2019, which limited the presidential term to a non-renewable six year term, Battulga was barred from running a second term.
+He was subsequently succeeded by president-elect Ukhnaagiin Khürelsükh in 2021.
+After leaving office, Battulga was elected as a member of parliament for the fourth time in the 2024 parliamentary election.

 Background

-Battulga was born on 3 March 1963, in Ulaanbaatar.
-Battulga is a second child of three children.
+Battulga was born on 3 March 1963 in Ulaanbaatar.
+Battulga is the second child of three children.
 His father and mother are both from Bayankhongor Province.
-The family was allocated a traditional ger in the Yarmag district in Ulaanbaatar after they lost everything in the flood of Tuul River in 1966.
+The family was allocated a traditional ger in the Yarmag district in Ulaanbaatar after they lost everything in the flood of the Tuul River in 1966.
 In 1978, he graduated from the 10-year 34th secondary school in Ulaanbaatar.
-In 1982 he graduated from the School of Fine Arts of Mongolia with a degree in painting.
+In 1982, he graduated from the School of Fine Arts of Mongolia with a degree in painting.
 While studying at the arts school, Battulga sold his paintings to tourists around the Bayangol Hotel area.

 Business

 In 1990, Battulga started sewing and selling jeans locally and in Hungary.
 He saved $600 to buy a video camera and start an export-import business trading electronics from Singapore to Mongolia, Russia, and Eastern Europe.

 Battulga was fascinated with The Godfather and named his first company Genco, the name of the olive oil importing company in the film.
-Genco acquired controlling interests during the privatization of state-owned assets such as Bayangol Hotel and meat-processing factory Makh-Impex in 1997 and 1999 respectively.
+Genco acquired controlling interests during the privatization of state-owned assets such as Bayangol Hotel and meat-processing factory Makh-Impex in 1997 and 1999, respectively.

 Wrestling

-Battulga grew up practicing Mongolian traditional wrestling, as his father Khaltmaa was a coach.
+Battulga grew up practicing Mongolian traditional wrestling, as his father, Khaltmaa, was a coach.
 He later transitioned to sambo wrestling and represented the Mongolian People's Republic in international competition from 1983 to 1990.
 He won gold at the 1983 World Championships and 1989 World Cup, along with several other medals at the World Championships, World Cup, and Friendship Games.
-Battulga was awarded a Merited Sportsmen of Mongolia in 1995, and became Chairman of the Mongolian Judo Federation in 2006.
+Battulga was awarded a Merited Sportsman of Mongolia in 1995 and became Chairman of the Mongolian Judo Federation in 2006.
 Under Battulga's leadership at the Judo Federation, Mongolian judokas became Olympic champions for the first time in history.